JOguino/RBPi_Clock_Weather_Station/README.md

 ## Time:
 The clock will grab the time from the system and update every second.
 An NTP method has been written that can grab the time and date.
-It just has to be displayed.

 ## Sensor Data:
 Sensor data is polled every second and updated.